Jellyfish could be used to generate human skin

 “Both its composition and structure resemble the architecture of human dermic tissue,” the study says.
 Most notably, it’s the structure and composition of the bell—the bulbous head of the jellyfish—that can easily coexist with human cells.
 “There are several methods to design skin substitutes, and all are equally valid,” says Nayeli Rodríguez-Fuentes, one of the researchers.
 “However, our proposal is to use a local natural resource.
 We take nature’s design and apply it to treat wounds.”

 The jellyfish the scientists are using is the Cassiopea andromeda, commonly known as the upside-down jellyfish.
-These creatures live an upturned life just as their name suggests, bell down on the sea floor, tentacles pointing up, which makes the jellfyish resemble a harmless anemone.
+These creatures live an upturned life just as their name suggests, bell down on the sea floor, tentacles pointing up, which makes the jellyfish resemble a harmless anemone.
 Camouflage is only an added benefit, however; they perform headstands to allow more exposure to the sun for the algae that they host on their bodies, similar to corals.
 Not only can the flapping tentacles pack a venomous punch to sea life swimming by, but it was recently discovered that the species can release mucus bombs into surrounding water that produce stinging slime.

 What makes the jellyfish useful is its collagen, the proteinous substance in living things that provides structure.
 Collagen has been extracted and tested from the skin of cows and pigs, but due to risks like bovine diseases, scientists have shown interest in marine animals like octopus, sponges, squid, and jellyfish, which are abundant and have the right architectural composition.
 But freeze-drying jellies has proved an efficient method of producing the skin scaffolds, which could mean lower costs in the long-term for patients in need of implants.